OfficeDev/outlook-dev-docs/docs/add-ins/activation-rules.md

 ---
 title: Outlook add-in activation rules | Microsoft Docs
-description: Learn about activation rules for Outlook contextual add-ins.
+description: Outlook activates some types of add-ins if the message or appointment that the user is reading or composing satisfies the activation rules of the add-in.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins